MuhammedBuyukkinaci/My-Helper-Functions/README.md

 210) [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) is a tool to build up a project using chatgpt.
 "Specify what you want it to build, the AI asks for clarification, and then builds it".

+211) [memray](https://bloomberg.github.io/memray/getting_started.html) is a python library for memory profiling.
+It shows us where memory is used.

 # Python Logging

 [Video Link 1](https://www.youtube.com/watch?v=-ARI4Cz-awo)